 I am a PhD student in Science, Technology and Innovation Studies, researching on the relationship between surveillance, AI and society.
 My academic background is in philosophy and I am particularly interested in the way biometric technologies shape our identity and contribute to reinforce or, alternatively, dismantle social inequalities.
 I am currently looking at the design of the classification techniques and technologies underpinning the development and use of automated facial and affect recognition systems.
 My work is informed by the feminist intersectional method of analysis and Critical Data Studies.

 - MSc by Research in Science and Technology Studies, the University of Edinburgh, 2019.

-- MA in Philosophy, Università degli Studi di Torino, 2016.
+- MSc in Philosophy, Università degli Studi di Torino, 2016.